Brunel-Visualization/Brunel/python/README.md

 ## Dependencies

 * Brunel for the `python` language requires the [pandas](http://pandas.pydata.org/) library and [jpype-py3](https://pypi.python.org/pypi/JPype1-py3).
-* Java 1.7+ must be install
+* Java 1.7+ must be installed
 * It is likely that environment variable `JAVA_HOME` also needs to be properly set to the location of the Java installation.

 ## Setup For Usage

 ### PIP Install:

 We are working on a PyPI deployment.
-For now, after building brunel using Gradle, navigate to `/brunel/python` and then:
+For now, after building Brunel using Gradle, navigate to `/brunel/python` and then:

 ```
 pip install .